danStich/penPass/README.md

 You can find the help file for the `run_one_year()` function in R by running:`?penPass::run_one_year`.
 This file contains all accepted user arguments, explanations of what they mean and what are default values, and examples of how to use the `run_one_year()` function.
 Examples are shown at the bottom of this page.

 ### `penPass_shiny()`
 The `penPass_shiny()` function provides and intuitive user interface for running the penPass model.
 Though more limited in flexibility that `run_one_year()`, the simplified interface should allow full exploration of management scenarios.
-The primary difference is that `penPass_shiny()` does not allow the user to input custom distributions or values for some input parameters implemented in the `run_dia()` function.
+The primary difference is that `penPass_shiny()` does not allow the user to input custom distributions or values for some input parameters implemented in the `run_one_year()` function.

 Currently, the shiny interface for the penPass model can only be called directly from R or Rstudio by running the following lines of code:
 ```